hoylen/dart-crypt/README.md

 ## Features and bugs

-Currently only SHA-256 crypt hashes has been implemented.
-This package uses the [crypto package][crypto] which does not yet support SHA-512.
+Currently only SHA-256 crypt hashes are supported.
+This package uses the [crypto package][crypto] for the cryptographic algorithms, which does not yet support DES or SHA-512.
+So those types of crypt hashes are not supported.

 Salt generation does not use a cryptographically secure random number generator.
 If this is a concern, pass in a randomly generated salt